Interim Advisor: Mrs. Madeline Bergstrom

 Student Activities Committee (SAC)

-The SAC is focused on offering opportunities for school spirit and involvement.
-The SAC helps plan and organize events for students.
-At weekly meetings, students work together to make decisions about what activities are needed at CA, and what we can do to improve student life at CA. Our mission is to represent CA with a spirit of support for the entire student body.
+The Student Activities Committee (SAC) is focused on offering opportunities for school spirit and involvement.
+SAC helps plan and organize events for students.
+At weekly meetings, students work together to make decisions about what activities are needed at CA, and what we can do to improve student life at CA. Our mission is to represent the Academy with a spirit of support for the entire student body.
 Spirit is the feeling or pride and loyalty that exists among the members of a group and community that helps to make the members of the group do their best!

 Student Equity Team